The Carpentries Bylaws¶

-Each Lesson Program will have a Lesson Program Committee to serve as community governance organization and act as a point of contact with The Carpentries Executive Council and staff.
-The Lesson Program Committee will provide the Executive Council with an annual report of Lesson Program operations.
+Each Lesson Program will have a Curriculum Advisory Committee to serve as community governance organisation and act as a point of contact with The Carpentries Executive Council and Core Team.
+The Curriculum Advisory Committee will provide the Executive Council with an annual report of Lesson Program operations.

 Resignation and Termination of Lesson Programs¶

-In the event that either the Lesson Program or The Carpentries is not fulfilling its obligations under the Lesson Program Policy, or the mission and vision of The Carpentries and the Lesson Program no longer align, the relationship between the Lesson Program and the Carpentries can be terminated.
-The Executive Council may decide to retire the Lesson Program through a majority vote, or the Lesson Program Committee can choose to discontinue the Lesson Program’s association with the Carpentries.
-In either case, notice must be given to the other organization to arrange for separation of responsibilities and resources.
+In the event that either the Lesson Program or The Carpentries is not fulfilling its obligations under the Lesson Program Policy, or the mission and vision of The Carpentries and the Lesson Program no longer align, the relationship between the Lesson Program and The Carpentries can be terminated.
+The Executive Council may decide to retire the Lesson Program through a majority vote, or the Curriculum Advisory Committee can choose to discontinue the Lesson Program’s association with The Carpentries.
+In either case, notice must be given to the other organisation to arrange for separation of responsibilities and resources.

-Member Organizations have committed to supporting the maintenance and growth of the Carpentries community according to the specific details outlined in each institution’s Membership Agreement.
-In general, Member Organizations financially support The Carpentries in exchange for priority access to instructor training and guidance in building training capacity at their organization.
+Member Organisations have committed to supporting the maintenance and growth of The Carpentries community according to the specific details outlined in each institution’s Membership Agreement.
+In general, Member Organisations financially support The Carpentries in exchange for priority access to instructor training and guidance in building training capacity at their organisation.

 4. Individual Voting Membership¶

 The Carpentries community includes many opportunities for involvement representing variable levels of commitment.
 All individuals participating in community activities are required to conform to the Code of Conduct.
 Individuals may choose to commit to serving in one or more formal roles in the community, such as Instructor, Trainer, or Maintainer, as defined by The Carpentries Handbook.